Persist-Lab/persist-lab.github.io/_pages/about.md

 </font> <br/>

 <font color="brown"><i>8 March, 2024</i></font> <br/>
 <font> We have posted two new pre-prints on arXiv!
 (1) <a href="https://arxiv.org/abs/2403.03304" style="text-decoration: none">Mad Libs Are All You Need: Augmenting Cross-Domain Document-Level Event Argument Data</a> (2) <a href="https://arxiv.org/abs/2403.03336" style="text-decoration: none">Scope of Large Language Models for Mining Emerging Opinions in Online Health Discourse</a>.
-Check them out!
 </font> <br/>

 <!--